mathieugouin/rpiDvr/docs/README.md

 ### DVR Setup

-The following is done using the web interface.
+The following is done using tvheadend web interface.

 Refer to <http://docs.tvheadend.org/webui/config_dvr/>